-For the dataset from the East Coast of Australia, only $91$ days of summertime imported electricity data is selected to have the strongest solar generation pattern in the time series, which also reduces the motif discovery time in the motifs-based methods.
+For the dataset from the East Coast of Australia, only $91$ days of summertime imported electricity data is used to have the strongest solar generation pattern in the time series, reducing the motif discovery time in the motifs-based methods.
 With extracted motifs from SP as inputs, we devote 448 motifs to the training set and the remaining 150 motifs to the testing set.
-The calculated weight vector from the single neuron NN is shown in Fig.~\ref{weight}, which is obtained with the initial value of weight mask set based on sunset and sunrise time, with a $90\%$ accuracy for the testing set.
-The overall trend of the weight profile matches our domain knowledge of the solar PV generation characteristics.
-This weight profile can guide us in calibrating the weight mask vector for SP by limiting the window to $10$ am to $4$ pm and using the same mask on the weight vector for classification.
+The calculated weight vector from the single neuron classifier is shown in Figure \ref{weight}, which is obtained from the initial value of the weight mask set based on the sunset and sunrise times, with a $90\%$ accuracy for the testing set.
+The overall trend of the weight profile matches our domain knowledge of solar PV generation characteristics.
+This weight profile can guide us in calibrating the annotated DTW for SP by limiting the window to $10$ am to $4$ pm and using the same mask on the weight vector for classification.
 These calibrations improved the IRMAC's accuracy to $96\%$ on the testing dataset.
 Two solar users have been detected as non-solar users, i.e. False Negative (FN), and four non-solar users have been detected as solar users, i.e. False Positive (FP).

-Different classification methods are compared in Table~\ref{Comparision table:PV}.
-In general, the Motif-based methods and full ML techniques outperform the intuitive methods.
-The better performance of IRMAC over Average method indicates that the extracted motifs contain significant features of the PV generation compared to the annual average values.
-Within the motif-based methods, STOMP is incapable of finding valid motifs for two reasons.
-First, the total load feature is dominant in an entire daily profile, thus the most significant feature is not from solar generation.
-Second, The STOMP motifs use a one step sliding window to include all possible sub-patterns with overlaps, which mixes the night time patterns with the distance counting.
+The different classification methods are compared in Table~\ref{Comparision table:PV}.
+In general, the Motif-based and full ML techniques outperform the intuitive methods.
+The better performance of IRMAC over the Average method indicates that the extracted motifs contain significant features of the PV generation compared to the annual average values.
+Within the motif-based methods, STOMP and DTW-based motifs are incapable of finding PV features for three reasons.
+First, early morning and evening load patterns are dominant in a daily profile for most consumers; thus, the most significant features are not from solar generation.
+Second, the classic STOMP motif discovery uses a single-step sliding window to include all possible sub-patterns with overlaps, which mixes the nighttime patterns with the distance counting.
 Therefore, the extracted motifs failed to be classified by a linear function.
 Finally, both the STOMP and the DTW-based motifs look for the pair of sub-patterns with the highest similarity, which tends to be affected by special situations that scarcely happen, e.g., users go out for vacations or users have guests for two days.